 GK: Petr Čech (Czech Republic)

-A revelation at his first major tournament, Čech had agreed to leave Stade Rennais FC for Chelsea FC before the finals.
-The 22-year-old went on to stamp his class on the Premier League, helping Chelsea win their first championship for 50 years in 2004/05, retain their crown the following season and win the domestic double in 2009/10.
-A star of the Czech Republic's 2002 UEFA European Under-21 championship success, Čech has also won three FA Cups with the Blues and myriad individual distinctions.
-All this despite a head injury in 2006 that left him requiring to wear a rugby-style head guard ever since.
+A revelation at his first major tournament, Čech had agreed to leave Rennes for Chelsea before the finals.
+The 22-year-old went on to stamp his class on the Premier League, helping Chelsea win their first championship for 50 years in 2004/05, retain their crown and win the domestic double in 2009/10.
+A star of the Czech Republic's 2002 UEFA European U21 Championship win, Čech, now at Arsenal, has since added the UEFA Champions League and UEFA Europa League.
+All this despite a head injury in 2006 that left him requiring to wear a rugby-style head guard.

 DF: Traianos Dellas (Greece)

 Little known prior to UEFA EURO 2004, the towering centre-back was the talk of the continent as Otto Rehhagel's team conceded just four goals on their way to the title.
 An ever-present in Portugal, Dellas gave a string of memorable performances and headed the silver goal – his only strike in 53 internationals – in the semi-final against the Czech Republic.
-He had spent the previous two years out of favour at AS Roma, and returned to AEK Athens FC in 2005.
-Injuries dulled his impact, though he won a second Greek Cup in 2011 a decade after his first.
+He had spent the previous two years out of favour at Roma and returned to AEK in 2005.
+Injuries dulled his impact, though he won a second Greek Cup in 2011, a decade after his first.

 DF: Ricardo Carvalho (Portugal)

 A newcomer to the side, Carvalho was drafted into Luiz Felipe Scolari's XI for the second group game against Russia: he never looked back, providing a string of exceptional performances.
-A UEFA Cup and UEFA Champions League winner with FC Porto, he followed José Mourinho to Chelsea FC for €30m after the finals and slotted in effortlessly at centre-back.
-He helped the Blues to successive league titles – to add to two won in his previous two seasons at Porto – and the domestic double in 2009/10, before rejoining Mourinho at Real Madrid CF.
+A UEFA Cup and UEFA Champions League winner with Porto, he followed José Mourinho to Chelsea for €30m after the finals and slotted in effortlessly at centre-back.
+He helped the Blues to successive league titles – to add to two won in his previous two seasons at Porto – and the domestic double in 2009/10, before rejoining Mourinho at Real Madrid.
+Now at Monaco.

 DF: Giourkas Seitaridis (Greece)

-One of three members of Greece's winning squad in the UEFA EURO 2004 Team of the Tournament, Seitaridis was an accomplished presence at right-back.
+Seitaridis was an accomplished presence at right-back during Greece's march to UEFA EURO 2004 glory.
 He contributed to a parsimonious defence but also provided an attacking outlet: his burst earned Greece their penalty in the opener against Portugal.
-He marked Thierry Henry and Milan Baroš out of games and victory completed a wonderful season having won the double with Panathinaikos FC.
-After the tournament he joined FC Porto, and had spells at FC Dinamo Moskva and Club Atlético de Madrid before returning to Panathinaikos in 2010.
+He marked Thierry Henry and Milan Baroš out of games and victory completed a wonderful season, having won the double with Panathinaikos.
+After the tournament he joined Porto and had spells at Dinamo Moskva and Atlético Madrid before returning to Panathinaikos.

 DF: Gianluca Zambrotta (Italy)

 Despite Italy's group stage elimination at UEFA EURO 2004, no blame could be laid at full-back Zambrotta's door and he was irresistable in the 1-1 draw with Sweden.
-UEFA EURO 2000 had ended sourly for Zambrotta (dismissal against the Netherlands ruling him out of the final), but redemption came six years later in Germany where, having switched from left to right-back, he played a leading role in Italy's FIFA World Cup triumph.
-After a successful seven-year stint with Juventus he joined AC Milan from FC Barcelona, where he won a third Scudetto.
+UEFA EURO 2000 had ended sourly for Zambrotta (dismissal against the Netherlands ruling him out of the final), but redemption came six years later in Germany, where, having switched from left to right-back, he played a leading role in Italy's FIFA World Cup triumph.
+After a successful seven-year stint with Juventus he joined AC Milan from Barcelona, winning a third Scudetto.

 MF: Maniche (Portugal)

 Maniche was the Player of the Tournament for many, showing no signs of fatigue despite being almost an ever-present as FC Porto won the Portuguese double and UEFA Champions League.
 He made his mark with a crucial goal versus Russia in the group stage, a do-or-die penalty in the quarter-final tie with England and a wonderful semi-final winner against the Netherlands.
-Maniche struggled at club level after leaving Porto in 2005 with spells at FC Dinamo Moskva, Chelsea FC, Club Atlético de Madrid, FC Internazionale Milano, FC Köln and Sporting Clube de Portugal.
+Maniche struggled at club level after leaving Porto in 2005, having spells at Dinamo Moskva, Chelsea, Atlético Madrid, Internazionale Milano, Köln and Sporting CP.